ShimantoRahman/empulse/docs/guide/measuring/strategies.rst

     * - ``integration_method``
       - Behaviour
     * - ``'auto'``
-      - One random variable with a polynomial profit function: exact closed form.
-Two: numerical quadrature.
-More: quasi-Monte Carlo.
+      - One random variable: exact closed form solution.
+More than one: quasi-Monte Carlo, falling back to numerical quadrature (two variables) or plain Monte Carlo when a distribution cannot be sampled.
     * - ``'quad'``
       - Numerical quadrature via :mod:`scipy.integrate`.
     * - ``'monte-carlo'``